Electoral history of Arthur Meighen: Summary

 Meighen ranks seventeenth out of twenty-three prime ministers for time in office, serving two short terms.
 He was prime minister for one year and 172 days in 1920-1921, and then again for 88 days in 1926.

 Meighen was the second of four prime ministers to serve non-consecutive terms, the others being Sir John A. Macdonald, King, and Pierre Trudeau.

 Meighen is the only prime minister from Manitoba.

 Meighen served in several positions in the government of Sir Robert Borden from 1913 to 1920.
 When Borden announced his retirement, Meighen was chosen as party leader by Borden, after extensive consultations with the Conservative caucus.
 As leader of the majority party in the Commons, Meighen automatically became prime minister, and did not call a general election immediately on taking office in 1920.
 When he called the general election the next year, in 1921, he was defeated by Mackenzie King and the Liberals.
 Meighen became Leader of the Opposition.
 However, since he had been defeated in his own riding of Portage la Prairie, he had to be elected in a by-election before he could re-enter Parliament.
 This was the first time in Canada that a sitting prime minister lost his seat.

 Four years later, in the general election of October 1925, Meighen again led the Conservatives and was again defeated by Mackenzie King.
 However, in the spring of the next year, a procurement scandal in the federal government led to King's resignation.
 Because the election had been so recent and the state of the parties in the Commons was fluid, Governor-General Byng appointed Meighen to succeed King as prime minister, rather than call a general election, as King had requested.
 Byng's refusal to call the election on King's request triggered a constitutional crisis, the King-Byng affair.
 The Meighen government fell shortly afterwards his appointment on a motion of non-confidence and the Governor-General then called an election, which King won by a majority.
 For the second time, Meighen did not win his seat in the general election and resigned immediately as leader of the Conservatives.

 Meighen served in the Senate of Canada from 1932 to 1942.

 In 1942, Meighen attempted a political comeback and was elected leader of the Conservatives.
 He stood for election in a by-election, but was defeated.
 He resigned the leadership and retired from politics.

 Meighen began his political career in the federal election of 1908.
 He stood for election to the House of Commons of Canada nine times (1908, 1911 1913, 1917, 1921, 1922, 1925, 1926, and 1942), primarily in the constituency of Portage la Prairie, Manitoba.
 He was elected six times (1908, 1911, 1913, 1917, 1922 and 1925) and defeated three times (1921, 1926 and 1942).

 Federal general elections, 1921 to 1926

 Meighen led the Conservative Party in three general elections (1921, 1925 and 1926).
-He lost all three to Mackenzie King.
+He lost all three to Mackenzie King although King technically lost the 1925 election.